aurelia/site-generator/lib/app/docs/api/templating-resources/index.md

 * `bind(bindingContext?: any, overrideContext?: any): any` - Binds the if to the binding context and override context
-  * `bindingContext?:any` - The binding context
+  * `bindingContext?: any` - The binding context
-  * `overrideContext?:any` - An override context for binding.
+  * `overrideContext?: any` - An override context for binding.